forrestpitz/forrestpitz.github.io/_posts/2023-01-05-communicationstyles.md

 - No nonsense: They see no point in small talk and will try to cut through red tape
 - Impatient: Results are king so anything getting in the way of them must be cut out ruthlessly
 - Task focused: They will get the job done but will not always consider the impact it will have on others feelings
+- Demanding: Results come before everything else so the high D has a high bar and will expect you to meet it.

 Observable behaviors to look out for:
 - Speaks in a forceful tone